instabug-archive/instabug-websdk/README.md

 To start using Instabug, you need to have an account on the following tools:
 * [Zapier](https://zapier.com): to receive your bug reports on a variety of tools: email, Jira, Tello, Slack, etc.
 * [Cloudinary](https://cloudinary.com): to host the screenshots included in the bug reports online.

+Node engine compatibility:
+* we're using eslint@5.x.x module which requires node engine versions 6.14.0 or 8.10.0 or >= 9.10.0.

 ## Installation Steps
 To include Instabug Web SDK in your web app, follow the steps below: